Function & Authority

 The Memphis Landmarks Commission (MLC) was created by Ordinance No. 2276, passed by the Memphis City Council on July 15, 1975 (now codified as Chapter 14-24 of the Memphis Code of Ordinances).
 The MLC is responsible for preserving and protecting the historic, architectural and cultural landmarks in the City of Memphis.
 As such, the MLC reviews zoning requests and work that is visible from the street, including new construction, demolition, relocation of structures, and different types of exterior alterations in the historic districts.

 Meetings and Location*

 - Commission: 2:00 PM on the fourth Thursday of the month.* Meetings can be viewed on the Division of Planning and Development's YouTube channel here.

 - City Council Chambers, 125 N. Main St., Memphis TN 38103

-- Design Review Meeting: 8:30 AM on the first Thursday of the month.*
+- Design Review Meeting: 9:00 AM, usually on the first Wednesday of the month*

 * November and December meetings are held on the third Thursday.
-Please see the 2021 Application Deadline calendars for more information.
+Design Review Meeting dates may also differ from month to month.
+Please see the Application Deadline calendar for more information.